Bade Bacheli: Air transport

 There is a domestic airport at Jagdalpur where until recent years no scheduled services were run to or from here.
 This changed with the inauguration of flight services by Chhattisgarh CM Bhupesh Baghel in 2020 thereby giving Jagdalpur the privilege of having the second civil airport in the State.
 Although several attempts were made earlier in 2018 for flights to Bhubhaneshwar and Raipur, the project was not successful and was discontinued.
 Maa Danteshwari Airport in Jagdalpur has flights operated by Alliance Air to Raipur and Hyderabad where the travel time is 45 minutes and 75 minutes respectively.
 This is in contrast to the travel time by roadways of 7 hours and 12 hours respectively to the destinations thereby saving a considerable amount of time.
 Indigo started weekly thrice flights to Delhi via Raipur for paramilitary forces.

 The airport was predominantly used by political leaders and insurgency operation-related activities by the army and the police.
 With the recent developments, the airport will serve the population of the nearby districts well and would act as a means of promoting tourism in the State.
 The airport also helped in boosting the vaccination programme against COVID-19 as the various medical equipment and medicines were conveniently transported.
-The other nearest airports are Raipur Airport in the capital city of Raipur and Visakhapatnam Airport, Andhra Pradesh.
+The other nearest airports are Raipur Airport in the capital city of Raipur and Alluri Sitarama Raju International Airport, Andhra Pradesh.